House Bill 369: DeKalb and Fulton DAs challenge constitutionality

 What's next:

-If the bill becomes law by midnight, the district attorneys stated they will take legal action to have the bill overturned.
+The district attorneys said they plan to take legal action to have the bill overturned.
 Taxpayers would likely be responsible for the costs of defending the legislation in court.